polly-code/DPDchrom/README.md

 ## General description

-DPDchrom is developed to reconstruct 3D chromatin conformation using single cell Hi-C contact map.
+DPDchrom is developed to reconstruct 3D chromatin conformation using a single-cell Hi-C contact map.
 This method is based on DPD [[1](#references)].
 Previous version with manual preparation published [[2](#references)] and available [here](https://github.com/polly-code/DPD_withRemovingBonds).
-It means that thermostat is embedded into a motion calculation.
-Solvent is taken into account explicitly.
-Due to the soft repultion, one can use large integration time step, dt=0.04.
-This software takes contact matrix as an input and produces chromatin conformation as an output.
+It means that the thermostat is embedded into a motion calculation.
+A solvent is taken into account explicitly.
+Due to the soft repulsion, one can use a large integration time step, dt=0.04.
+This software takes the contact matrix as an input and produces chromatin conformation as an output.

 ## Installation

-To install DPDchrom, put in the same folder `makefile` and `DPDchrom.f90`, then compile the fortran code with any fortran compiler.
+To install DPDchrom, put in the same folder `makefile` and `DPDchrom.f90`, then compile the Fortran code with any Fortran compiler.
 > make

 DPDchrom is ready to run.